• Skip to main content

 • 1 lb berries (strawberries, raspberries, blueberries, blackberries), if using strawberries, hull and chop

-• ¼ c sugar, or 2 tbsp honey or maple syrup
+• ¼ c sugar, or 2 tablespoon honey or maple syrup

 • 1 lemon peel, optional, but helps with thickening